makeup/makeup-js/packages/makeup-active-descendant/README.md

 * `autoReset`: specify an integer or -1 for index position when focus exits widget (default: null) (see [`makeup-navigation-emitter`](https://github.com/makeup-js/makeup-navigation-emitter#options))
 * `autoScroll` : Specify true to scroll the container as activeDescendant changes (default: false)
 * `axis` : specify 'x' for left/right arrow keys, 'y' for up/down arrow keys, or 'both' (default: 'both')
+* `ignoreButtons`: if set to true, nested button elements will not trigger navigationModelChange events.
+This is useful in a combobox + button scenario, where only the textbox should trigger navigationModelChange events (default: false)

 ## Custom Events